 - Certain antihypertensives, such as Clonidine or Lisinopril

 - Other medications or drugs that increase serotonin levels, including SSRIs, SNRIs, ADHD treatments, and recreational drugs like MDMA

 As with Tofranil, the cost of your monthly prescription will depend on your insurance coverage, dosing, and which pharmacy you use.
 Tofranil remains to be affordable for those without insurance, thanks to generic formulas and coupon codes, which drop the 30-day supply of name-brand Tofranil from $430 to about $10.

 Do I Need A Prescription for Tofranil or Pamelor?

-Yes, both Tofranil and Pamelor are prescription medications, and you will need to have a licensed healthcare provider to get started on either medication.
+Yes, both Tofranil and Pamelor are prescription medicine, and you will need to have a licensed healthcare provider to get started on either antidepressant.
 These medications are not available over the counter for good reason, as many side effects and interactions could be potentially fatal.
 Your healthcare provider will determine if Tofranil or Pamelor may be a good option for you.

 Other Tricyclic Side Effects

-There are a few rare but serious adverse effects that are associated with all TCA medications, including Tofranil and Pamelor, that we will take a deeper look at.
+There are a few rare but serious negative effects that are associated with all TCA medications, including Tofranil and Pamelor, that we will take a deeper look at.